sanjugowda216/FiveAI/THEME_QUICK_START.md

 ### Storage
 - Your choice is saved in browser storage
 - Same theme persists across sessions
-- Works across all HighFive pages
+- Works across all High5 pages

 ## System Preferences